 or another broker-dealer or bank involved in the initial distribution of the securities

-another broker-dealer or bank involved in the initial distribution of the securities
+broker-dealer or bank involved in the initial distribution of the securities at a

-that a trade was reported using a weighted average price based on multiple transactions
+a trade was reported using a weighted average price based on multiple transactions done

-done at different prices earlier in the day to accumulate the total amount of bonds
+at different prices earlier in the day to accumulate the total amount of bonds needed

 - (W) When Issued Trade – indicates that a trade